42 Lucky St. Patrick’s Day Activities for Kids

 We Are Teachers/Teaching Mama/A Grade Ahead

 Most of us know St. Patrick’s Day as a fun and whimsical holiday involving mischievous leprechauns, rainbows, shamrocks, and, of course, lots of green!
-However, it is also a day to celebrate the life and times of St. Patrick, the patron saint of Ireland.
-Here are 36 creative St. Patrick’s Day activities and lessons involving ways to incorporate aspects of the March 17 holiday into the different core subject areas (including art and music!).
+However, it’s also a day to celebrate the life and times of St. Patrick, the patron saint of Ireland.
+Here are 42 creative St. Patrick’s Day activities and lessons involving ways to incorporate aspects of the March 17 holiday into the different core subject areas and more.
+Keep your students chasing the end of a rainbow in search of luck, gold, and leprechauns all week long.

 Our Favorite St. Patrick’s Day Activities